Shopping For Auto Insurance

 - Your company may not terminate your policy or increase your renewal premium based on credit information.

 It is important to ask any questions you have as well as disclose all relevant information requested on an application even if it results in a higher premium.
 You may question the agent, broker or insurer about its practice with respect to non-renewal of policyholders and the insurer's surcharge policy.
 When obtaining a policy, ask the insurer about its guidelines on non-renewals and their relationship to any collision or comprehensive claims you may submit.
 It might make sense to choose a higher deductible, which would reduce the number of claims made, since only amounts over the deductible would result in a collision or comprehensive claim under your policy.
 It should be noted that all auto accidents, regardless of the amount of damage, must be reported to your insurer as required by your policy provisions.
-Please be aware that many insurers consider your credit history in the underwriting process, with regard to accepting or rejecting your application, or in the determination of your rating tier (if the insurer has a "multi-tier" rating structure (see Chapter V)).
+Please be aware that many insurers consider your credit history in the underwriting process, with regard to accepting or rejecting your application, or in the determination of your rating tier (if the insurer has a "multi-tier" rating structure (see Trouble Getting Coverage)).
 However, the Insurance Law prohibits an insurance company from rejecting your application solely on the basis of credit information.
 See Paragraph 3 of Subchapter E below for more information on uses of credit information.

 may cancel a new policy (not a renewal policy) for any reason not contrary to